RYRG Undergrad Alumni Updates

 Time Spent with the RYRG: 2009 to 2013

 What was Ray's Role in the Lab?: Research Assistant

 What is Ray Doing Now?: He is currently enrolled in his MSc. in psychology with a health specialization at Trent University.
 He is working under the supervision of Dr. Terry Humphreys.
 He hopes to continue on to a clinical psychology PhD program.
 Ray's current research falls within a variety of related topics: human sexuality, LGBTQ issues, influence of technology on dating and sexual lives, sexual offenders, childhood sexual abuse (CSA), resilience post-CSA, and sexual consent.

 Time Spent with the RYRG: January 2012 to 2013

 What was Paul's Role in the Lab?: Research Intern/Assistant

-What is Paul Doing Now?: Paul hopes to pursue a career as a Clinical Psychologist.
+What is Paul Doing Now?: Paul completed his dissertation in 2020!
 His research interests include body image, self-injury, mood and anxiety disorders, personality disorders, and history of Psychology.